 You used information from websites, articles, books, and other sources for your paper, right?
-Hopefully, you did, because the best research and writing projects use information from sources to validate claims.
+Hopefully, you did, because the best research and writing projects validate claims using information from other sources.

-The purpose of an in-text citation is to give the reader a brief idea as to where you found the information in your writing.
+The purpose of an in-text citation is to give the reader a brief idea about where you found the information used in your writing.